2010–11 Texas Longhorns men's basketball team

 The 2010–11 Texas Longhorns men's basketball team represented the University of Texas in the 2010–11 NCAA Division I men's basketball season.
 Their head coach was Rick Barnes, who was in his 13th year.
-The team played its home games at the Frank Erwin Center in Austin, Texas and are members of the Big 12 Conference.
-They finished the season 28–8, 13–3 in Big 12 play and lost in the championship game of the 2011 Big 12 men's basketball tournament to Kansas.
-They received an at-large bid in the 2011 NCAA Division I men's basketball tournament where they defeated Oakland in the second round before falling in the third round to Arizona.
+The team played their home games at the Frank Erwin Center in Austin, Texas and were members of the Big 12 Conference.
+They finished the season 28–8, 13–3 in Big 12 play, and lost in the championship game of the 2011 Big 12 men's basketball tournament to Kansas.
+They received an at-large bid to the 2011 NCAA Division I men's basketball tournament where they defeated Oakland in the second round before falling in the third round to Arizona.